 When thyroid hormone production is disrupted, it affects development of hair at the root and your skin (dry skin is the most common).
 If it comes to hair, it’s usually hair fall out and thinning hair across your scalp and other areas such as your eyebrows.
 You can keep wasting money for shampoos, and skin care products but without addressing your thyroid you will never get rid of the hair fall out or dry skin problem.

 Dry skin is the most common one but there are more conditions linked and I am a good example of one of them.
 I have been struggling with acne for years, to be precise 15 years.
-As you can imagine, as a teenage, I visited every possible beauty salon for facial treatments, tried every possible skin cream or gel for acne on the market or ‘acne’ supplements.
+As you can imagine, as a teenage, I visited every possible beauty salon for facial treatments, tried every possible skin cream or gel for acne available on the market or ‘acne’ supplements.
 Everything with no real results.
 The only thing that has cleared was my bank account but not my skin.
 Finally, when I fixed the gut and improved my thyroid, my skin got so much better!